leftlogic/ffconf/src/articles/2024-speaker-announcement-3.md

 Web developers often focus only on technical skills.
 Andy is going to show a better approach by improving planning, core skills, and feedback exchange to produce simpler, more resilient codebases.

-Check out Andy's [Piccalilli](https://piccalil.li/) web site, an excellent resource for his own newsletter, but constant collection of links, and his blog posts.
+Check out Andy's [Piccalilli](https://piccalil.li/) web site, an excellent resource for his own newsletter, constant collection of links, and his blog posts.

 </div></div>